History of the Catholic Church in the United States: Parochial schools

 The development of the American Catholic parochial school system can be divided into three phases.
 During the first (1750–1870), parochial schools appeared as ad hoc efforts by parishes, and most Catholic children attended public schools.
 During the second period (1870–1910), the Catholic hierarchy made a basic commitment to a separate Catholic school system.
 These parochial schools, like the big-city parishes around them, tended to be ethnically homogeneous; a German child would not be sent to an Irish school, nor vice versa, nor a Lithuanian pupil to either.
 Instruction in the language of the old country was common.
 In the third period (1910–1945), Catholic education was modernized and modeled after the public school systems, and ethnicity was deemphasized in many areas.
 In cities with large Catholic populations (such as Chicago and Boston) there was a flow of teachers, administrators, and students from one system to the other.

 Catholic schools began as a program to shelter Catholic students from Protestant teachers (and schoolmates) in the new system of public schools that emerged in the 1840s.

 In 1875, Republican President Ulysses S. Grant called for a Constitutional amendment that would prohibit the use of public funds for "sectarian" schools.
 Grant feared a future with "patriotism and intelligence on one side and superstition, ambition and greed on the other" which he identified with the Catholic Church.
 Grant called for public schools that would be "unmixed with atheistic, pagan or sectarian teaching."
 No such federal constitutional amendment ever passed, but most states did pass so-called "Blaine Amendments" that prohibited the use of public funds to fund parochial schools and are still in effect today.

 Slavery debate

 Two slaveholding states, Maryland and Louisiana, had large contingents of Catholic residents.
 Archbishop of Baltimore, John Carroll, had two black servants – one free and one a slave.
 The Society of Jesus owned a large number of slaves who worked on the community's farms.
-Realizing that their properties were more profitable if rented out to tenant farmers rather that worked by slaves, the Jesuits began selling off their slaves in 1837.
+Realizing that their properties were more profitable if rented out to tenant farmers rather than worked by slaves, the Jesuits began selling off their slaves in 1837.

 In 1839, Pope Gregory XVI issued the bull In supremo apostolatus.
 Its main focus was against slave trading, but it also clearly condemned racial slavery: